cansik/multi-pose-landmark-mediapipe/README.md

 ### Problems and Challenges

+### Pose ROI
+The roi, which is detected either by the pose detection or the landmark to pose roi node, is quite large for a person.
+The overlap of different pose rois leads to a difficult tracking.
+This is because the node was made for single pose detection.
+It is possible to increase the `min-similarity-threshold` parameter to let multiple overlapping pose not be count as one.
+If another pose detection would be applied, which is way more close to the landmarks detected, this could already solve the problem.

 #### MediaPipe Solution
 The [solution_base](https://github.com/cansik/multi-pose-mediapipe/blob/main/mpx/solution_base.py#L393-L401) file has been copied into `mpx/solution_base.py` to adapt the path, where the resources are loaded and set the `_input_stream_type_info` manually due to a not registered type error which could not be resolved for now.